a single, male, 36 years of age and I live in [deleted for

 any meaningful sense of direction, stuck in a body ignorant of its own soul,

 indifferent to the Holy Spirit, and therefore under the influence of demons.

 to your own soul, to others your lack of love

 is a danger to their souls.
 In other words, you are a danger to society in

-so far as the devil is a danger to society.
+so far as the devil and all the demons are a danger

 Still, theres a difference

 between you and the devil.
 The devil rejects love deliberately and willfully.